marcumkevin/Hair-Studio/README.md

 # Hair-Studio
-Scheduler application to allow hair studio clients to book appointments, created with Java, Spring Data JPA, and PostgreSQL.
+In progress, scheduler application that allows hair studio clients to view and book appointments, created with Java, Spring Data JPA, and PostgreSQL.